top of page

 In all our work we seek to understand the chemistry which underpins the desired function of a material.
 We do this using a variety of structural and spectroscopic probes, with a particular emphasis on in situ or in operando techniques, where we can examine the material in its active state.
 We also aim to be engaged in projects which range from fundamental science to technology demonstration.

 See below for some brief introductions to some of our current research areas.
+Click here for a recent data gallery.

 Metal-nitrogen-hydrogen materials